woodruffw/et/README.md

 * `auth <password>` - Requests authorization to control the bot.
 If the password matches `IRC_AUTH` in *cnc_info.h*, authorization is granted.
 * `deauth` - Deauthorizes control of the bot unconditionally.
 Once deauthorized, the bot may not execute any command but `auth`.
 * `info` - Outputs a digest of system information.
 Supplied by `uname(3)` on Unix and Linux and `GetVersionEx` on Windows.
-* `quit` - Disconnects the bot from the IRC server.
+* `kill` - Disconnects the bot from the IRC server.
 Unless scheduled otherwise on the system, the bot will never reconnect.

 Aside from these four commands, all other commands passed to an `et` are passed directly to `popen(3)` (`_popen()` on Windows).

-By default `deauth`, `info`, `quit`, and all other commands are restricted until the bot is authorized with `auth`.
+By default `deauth`, `info`, `kill`, and all other commands are restricted until the bot is authorized with `auth`.

 Some examples, all from the IRC prompt:
 ```